-Technical Writers with little to no experience tend to make between $41610 and $53810 while the more experienced ones make over $90700 per year.
+Technical Writers with little to no experience tend to make between $43110 and $55500 while the more experienced ones can earn over $92070 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Technical Writer is to move to a higher paying state like CA. Right now, the highest paying states for Technical Writers are CA, CT, DC, MA and NC.
+One of the easiest ways to increase your salary as a Technical Writer is to move to a higher paying state like CA. Right now, the highest paying states for Technical Writers are CA, MA, WA, DC and VA.

-3 other factors that can increase your salary as A Technical Writer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Technical Writer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Technical Writers what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Technical Writers what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons